sachin7707/Implement-Learning/docs/api.md

 * participants: array, a list of participant data (name, email etc) to send to maconomy
 * company: array, the company information as an indexed array

+### POST: /api/v1/orders/{id}/resync
+Resyncs the order with the given id, with maconomy

 ## Course routes

 ### GET: /api/v1/sync